 Dermatographia is a skin condition that causes individuals to develop raised welts after their skin is scratched.
-The popular name for the condition is skin writing, an apt description of this pronounced reaction.
+The popular name for the condition is skin writing due to the pronounced reaction.

 With simple dermographism people develop welts after rubbing their skin, any brief contact with it, or scratching, but the resulting hives do not itch.